bantalon/csvhandler/README.rst

 ================================
-csvfilter - Simple CSV filtering
+csvhandler - Simple CSV filtering
 ================================

 A simple wrapper around Python's CSV module to provide a command-line tool for